Daniel57910/CV/README.md

  - Exploring - Have lived and worked in Peru, Colombia and India.
  - Photography.
- - Boxing, rock climbing and keeping active.
+ - Boxing, rock climbing, cycling, running and keeping active.
  - Books, favorites include LOTR and the Hitchhikers Guide To The Galaxy.
- - Computer Science, (almost) completed the Algorithmic Toolbox UCLA Module on Coursera in C and participated in a MongoDB hackathon with other makers students.
+ - Mental Health and Productivity